aj3423/SpamBlocker/README.md

 # Languages supported

-Languages are translated using Gemini AI, with this [golang script](https://github.com/aj3423/SpamBlocker/blob/master/auto_translate/translate.go), if you need to add support for a new language, please fire an issue.
+Languages are translated using Gemini AI([golang script](https://github.com/aj3423/SpamBlocker/blob/master/auto_translate/translate.go)), fire an issue for requesting a new language support.